 An Enum type stores special values.
 These are named constants.
-With an Enum type we can remove magic constants throughout our program.
-And this improves code clarity.
-It makes the program easier to maintain.
+With an Enum, we replace magic constants throughout a program.

-First we look at a Module that uses an Enum named Importance.
-The Enum represents a constant value that tells how important the value is.
-The names of the constants in an Enum type can be changed to any valid identifiers.
+We look first at a Module that uses an Enum named Importance.
+The Enum represents a constant value that indicates a value's priority.
+The names of the constants in an Enum can be any valid identifiers.

 Here:We represent a markup tag, such as HTML, in a conceptual model as an Enum value.
 We test the tags with the If and ElseIf statements.

 Program that uses enum If and ElseIf: VB.NET Module Module1 ''' <summary> ''' Represents tag type. ''' </summary> Enum TagType BoldTag = 1 HyperlinkTag = 3 ItalicsTag = 2 None = 0 End Enum Sub Main() ' Create enum type variable.
 Dim value As TagType = TagType.HyperlinkTag ' Use enum in If-statement. ' ...
 Also use ElseIf statement.
 If value = TagType.BoldTag Then Console.WriteLine("Bold") ElseIf value = TagType.HyperlinkTag Then Console.WriteLine("Not true") End If End Sub End Module Output Not true

 We need to invoke ToString explicitly on the Enum variable when you pass it to the Console.Write or WriteLine subs.
 If you do not call ToString, you will receive the numeric value of the enum, not the string representation.